Unity-Technologies/ml-agents/docs/Training-SAC.md

 In contrast with PPO, SAC is _off-policy_, which means it can learn from experiences collected at any time during the past.
-As experiences are collected, they are placed in an experience replay buffer, and randomly drawn during training.
+As experiences are collected, they are placed in an experience replay buffer and randomly drawn during training.
 This makes SAC significantly more sample-efficient, often requiring 5-10 times less samples to learn the same task as PPO.
 However, SAC tends to require more model updates.
 SAC is a good choice for heavier or slower environments (about 0.1 seconds per step or more).